 If your situation applies to at least one of the following statements, we have the tool for you to complete your W-4:

-We at eFile.com believe the W-4 is designed in a way that makes it confusing and complicated for a taxpayer to complete the W-4 to make the outcome transparent.
+We at eFile.com believe the W-4 is designed in a way that makes it confusing and complicated for a taxpayer to complete and make the outcome transparent.

 - The W-4 form is not driver-less!
-Meaning, it's not direct obvious what a tax payer should enter.
+Meaning, it's not immediately obvious what a taxpayer should enter.

 - Plus, even if you complete the form, it does not tell you what your paycheck tax withholding amount will be.